tsugiproject/tsugi/samples/chat/docs/README.md

 What Is Needed
 --------------

-What is needed for this application is the `index.php` file to orchestrate the application.
+What is needed for this application is to extend the `index.php` file to orchestrate the application.